bhas/HYF-exercises/javascript1/week3/lesson.md

 ### Tasks

-1. Make an object named `classRoom` which has a name, and a number of students of some fictional students.
-Imagine each student is an object containing a full name, age, and two other properties of your choice
+1. Make an object named `classRoom` which has a name, and a number of students.
+Imagine each student is an object containing:
+   * full name
+   * age
+   * two other properties of your choice
 2. Create a **method** in the classRoom object which can find if a student exists based on the full name
 3. Create a method which can add a student to the classRoom.
 If the student is already in the class it should not be added again.
 4. Create a method which can expel a student from the classRoom.